gprasant/twitter/Readme.md

    - [x] Contains the user header view
    - [x] Contains a section with the users basic stats: # tweets, # following, # followers
 - [x] Home Timeline
-   - [ ] Tapping on a user image should bring up that user's profile page
+   - [ ] Tapping on a user image should bring up that user's profile page (Added notifications, Dont know how to add some context data with the notification)

 The following **optional** features are implemented: